-When Muslim slaves were brought into the United States in the seventeenth century from West African shores one of their stops was Pennsylvania.
-In the early years of the twentieth century, as African Americans migrated from the South to industrial centers in the North, a number of Muslim immigrants and African Americans found common ground in their shared faith, Islam.
+When Muslim slaves were brought into the U.S. in the 17th century from West African shores, one of their stops was Pennsylvania.
+And in the early years of the 20th century, as African Americans migrated from the South to industrial centers in the North, a number of Muslim immigrants and African Americans found common ground in their shared faith, Islam.
 They convened near Broad Street.
-Many decades later Pennsylvania has become home to a sizeable Muslim population.
-Through waves of immigration and conversion Islam has become part of the religious landscape of the Keystone State.
-With metropolitan areas in Pennsylvania housing one of the most dense Muslim populations, Islam and Muslims are vital parts of the state’s socio-cultural fabric.
-These communities provide insightful accounts of urban and local history.

-This panel will bring together Muslim American community members who have witnessed the state’s changing landscape.
-Panelists will share their experiences and recount focal incidents that shaped their congregations and Muslim life in Pennsylvania.
-A musical performance by Muslim jazz artists will expand the panel’s focus to Pennsylvania’s soundscapes and Muslim influence on music.
+This program will bring together Muslim American community members who have witnessed the state’s changing landscape: panelists will share their experiences and recount incidents that shaped their congregations and Muslim life in Pennsylvania, and a musical performance by Children of Adam, a Delaware Valley-based vocal and instrumental ensemble, will expand the program's focus to Pennsylvania’s soundscapes and explore Muslim influence on local music.

 Shaykh Anwar Muhaimin was born in Philadelphia, PA and left the city at the age of 11 with his family to formally study Islam in Saudi Arabia.
 He completed memorization of the Holy Koran and was bestowed the title of Shaykh from the Islamic University of Medina, Saudi Arabia, Department of Arabic Language, from which he graduated with a degree in Arabic literature in 1989.
 He holds a Masters of Art degree in Organizational Leadership from Gonzaga University.
 He currently serves as President and Executive Director of Quba Institute, a religious & educational non-profit in Philadelphia founded in 1949.
 Additionally, he is a founding board member of the Interfaith Center of Greater Philadelphia, a co-convener for Religious Leaders Council of Philadelphia, and serves on the Council of Islamic Organizations of PA.
 He resides with his family in Philadelphia.